 In the run up to Christmas its always a demanding stressful time, especially if you are alone but hopefully we can help you get through Christmas and New Year

-Join me on Christmas Days night from 10pm when I will be talking about various organisations that can help you as well as chatting live to the Samaritans in Barrow in Furness ans putting you in touch with people that can be there for you at Christmas.
-You can also call 01229 808 222 right now and leave your special Christmas message to be broadcast on the show on Christmas Days night.
+Christmas Days night from 10pm I will be talking about various organisations that can help you as well as chatting live to the Samaritans in Barrow in Furness and putting you in touch with people that can be there for you at Christmas.

 Telephone numbers of organisations that maybe able to help over the festive period and these are listed below:-

 * Samaritans can be found at http://www.samaritans.org.uk/ , The local branch is at 16 Hartington Street in Barrow and can be contacted 24 hrs a day on 01229 825656